Skip to content

 Château de Garrevaques has been in the same family for 18 generations, and the accumulated layers of history, from the coral-washed façade to the 550-year-old classified oak in the six-hectare grounds, create a setting rich in the kind of lived-in texture that bohemian celebrations draw from.
 The grounds offer multiple outdoor zones: a romantic terrace, formal gardens, the ancient oak clearing, and a poolside area, each lending itself to scattered seating, communal gathering, and the free-flowing movement that defines a boho wedding.
 The property's warmth comes from its family ownership rather than commercial management, and that personal touch shapes the atmosphere.

-With 260-guest capacity and 20 bedrooms sleeping 15 on-site, the château handles large boho gatherings where extended communities come together around long tables beneath the trees.
+With seated capacity for 120 at a wedding, up to 260 across the broader estate, and 20 bedrooms sleeping 15 on-site, the château handles sizeable boho gatherings where extended communities come together around long tables beneath the trees.
 External caterers are welcome, and the Lauragais countryside between Toulouse and Carcassonne provides access to rich artisan food networks.
 Fireworks and late-night food are permitted, meaning the celebration can stretch deep into the night without artificial endpoints.
 The family's "My French Way of Life" planning service adds coordination support without imposing formality.

 Why We Love It